isabella232/office-developer-client-docs.de-DE/docs/outlook/auxiliary/iolkerrorunknown.md

 ---
 # <a name="iolkerrorunknown"></a>IOlkErrorUnknown

-Enthält zusätzliche Informationen zum letzten Fehler.
+Stellt zusätzliche Informationen zum letzten Fehler zur Verfügung.

 ## <a name="quick-info"></a>QuickInfo